Sleeping in Airports

 2. Visit a lounge

-Airport LoungesAlways wanted to check out an airport lounge?
-A layover of a few hours is the perfect time to do it – even if you’re not First or Business Class flyer.
-More than a dozen lounges here offer are open to any traveller willing to pay, no matter your airline or flight class.
-Simply pre-book a pass online or use your lounge membership program to access food, drinks, unlimited WiFi, and a comfortable, relaxing environment.
+Have you always wanted to check out an airport lounge?
+A few hours layover is the perfect time to do it – even if you’re not a First or Business Class flyer.
+More than a dozen lounges here are open to any traveller willing to pay, regardless of airline or flight class.
+Pre-book a pass online or use your lounge membership program to access food, drinks, unlimited WiFi, and a comfortable, relaxing environment.
 Several lounges also offer shower facilities.
 See our Moscow Sheremetyevo Airport Guide for locations and details.

 3. Shop

-ShoppingGet your steps in with some window shopping or give your credit card a workout instead.
-There are dozens of shops here, mostly in the South Terminals of D, E, and F. You’ll find several versions of the typical airport shops, like convenience and technology shops, stores selling books and magazines, jewellery and watches, and Russian souvenirs, plus a few international boutiques and Duty Free areas.
+You can get your steps in with window shopping or give your credit card a workout instead.
+There are dozens of shops here, mainly in the South Terminals of D, E, and F. You’ll find several versions of the typical airport shops, like convenience and technology shops, stores selling books and magazines, jewelry and watches, and Russian souvenirs, plus a few international boutiques and Duty-Free areas.

 4. Freshen up with a shower